Showing posts with label WW2. Show all posts

 They rushed up the narrow stairway of the small house and their footsteps could be heard from the master bedroom, where Sarah had laid out her brother’s clothes ready for folding.

 “Try and hide it, my dear.
 It won’t make it easier for him, you know.
 And he’s left home before.
-Remember he went off to basic training, then the gunnery school on the Isle of Man, and now he’s just going off for more training.”
+Remember he went off to basic training, then the Isle of Man, and now he’s just going off for more training.”

 “Oh, I know.
 It’s just that I have a bad feeling about this,” she said.
 “As if he’s leaving home for the last time.”